Browse Article by Topicssubmission limit expiration date limit submissions

 Related Forum Questions

-- How to change the expiration date limit of a form?
+- How to limit number of sets at a specific time

 A limit can be placed on the number of submissions a form receives.
 An expiration date can also be set for the form.